sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

   @debug color.channel($brand, "lightness", $space: oklch)
 {% endcodeExample %}

 CSS has also introduced the concept of 'powerless' and 'missing' color channels.
 For example, an `hsl` color with `0%` saturation will *always be grayscale*.
-In that case, we can consider both the `hue` and `saturation` channels to be powerless.
-Changing their value won't have any impact on the resulting color.
+In that case, we can consider the `hue` channel to be powerless.
+Changing its value won't have any impact on the resulting color.
 Sass allows us to ask if a channel is powerless using the `color.is-powerless()` function:

 {% codeExample 'color-fns', false %}
   @use 'sass:color';